Implement Publish and Synchronization

 </table>

-The Synchronization behavior added by the above schema files adds a column that stores the actual data to synchronize to Redis or Elasticsearch (in JSON format).
+The Synchronization behavior added by the above schema files adds a column that stores the actual data to synchronize to Storage or Search (in JSON format).
 The column name is data.

 Synchronization behavior parameters: